 • Prohibit any profiling based on race, ethnicity, religion, sexual orientation, or gender identity in immigration enforcement, including in the U.S. Department of Homeland Security’s Priority Enforcement Program (PEP).

-Reject enforcement-only approaches to immigration, including anti-immigrant proposals and initiatives at state and local levels that separate families, and increase the vulnerability of survivors of domestic violence, sexual assault, and other crimes.
+• Reject enforcement-only approaches to immigration, including anti-immigrant proposals and initiatives that scapegoat refugees, separate families, or increase the vulnerability of survivors of domestic violence, sexual assault, and other crimes.